vprusso/qustop/docs/tutorials.open_problems.rst

     \subset \mathcal{X} \otimes \mathcal{Y}.

 **Question**: Assuming a uniform distribution :math:`p_1 = p_2 = p_3 = p_4 =
-1/4`, any state from :math:`\eta` being selected, what is the closed-form entanglement cost of distinguishing :math:`\eta` via PPT measurements for any choice of :math:`\alpha` and :math:`\beta`?
+1/4`, with any state from :math:`\eta` being selected, what is the closed-form entanglement cost of distinguishing :math:`\eta` via PPT measurements for any choice of :math:`\alpha` and :math:`\beta`?